Suzanna-Linn/slua/docs/moving-lljson.md

 JSON, short for JavaScript Object Notation, is a data format used to store and exchange information.
 It's simple and readable.
 It uses a clean and minimal structure, easy to understand.
 It's widely supported.
 It's supported by nearly all programming languages and tools, making it ideal for exchanging data between systems.

+SLua tables fit well in the JSON format, making the conversion much easier than in LSL.

 JSON is useful, in general, to exchange complex multilevel structured data between:
 - external resources, using http.